Elodea canadensis (Canadian pondweed)

 Notes on Taxonomy and NomenclatureTop of page

-The name E. canadensis Michx. is universally accepted for this common, widespread waterweed.
-Four varieties are recognised by Missouri Botanical Gardens (2014), var. angustifolia (Muhl.)
+The name Elodea canadensis Michx. is universally accepted for this common, widespread waterweed.
+Four varieties are recognized by Missouri Botanical Garden (2019): var. angustifolia (Muhl.)
 Farw., var. gigantea Hort.
 In Bailey, var. latifolia (Casp.)
 Asch. & Graebn and var. planchonii Farw.
-ITIS (2014), however, does not recognise any of these.
+ITIS (2014), however, does not recognize any of these.

 DescriptionTop of page

-E. canadensis is a dioecious, perennial, submerged aquatic macrophyte with elongated flexuous stems and long internodes which are clothed with whorls of sessile, minutely-serrate leaves and rooted from their nodes typically in mud substrates.
+Elodea canadensis is a dioecious, perennial, submerged aquatic macrophyte with elongated flexuous stems and long internodes which are clothed with whorls of sessile, minutely-serrate leaves and rooted from their nodes, typically in mud substrates.
 The middle and upper leaves, typically three per whorl, are elliptic, approximately 2-5 mm wide; leaves in the upper whorls grow closely together.
-In autumn, turions or short densely-leaved resistant stems develop then break off to float around the waterbody before they sink to the bottom where they rest until they regrow in spring.
 Male flowers are pedunculate by the elongate, filiform base of the floral tube, not released from the plant at anthesis; sepals 3.5-5.0 mm long, petals 5 mm long.
 The staminate spathe has a pedunculate base, inflated, 7 mm long, 4 mm wide.
 The female flower stalk is approximately 15 cm long; sepals and petals 2-3 mm long.
 Petals white.
 Pistillate spathe cylindrical.
-Female flowers are common, male flowers are absent in Europe and apparently rare elsewhere.
-Seed buds mostly without stems, sometimes with short stems and seeds are glabrous.
+A full description is provided by eFloras (Flora of North America Editorial Committee, 2018).

 DistributionTop of page